 If you plan to travel in California during the next year, you might be surprised by how early you need to make reservations for some campgrounds and by how fast some of the popular annual events sell out.
 To help you get ahead of the things you need to plan for, we've put together a monthly list.
 It's not the things can do this month, but the ones you need to make plans for now, even though they may not happen for months.

-To find the things you should plan ahead for in April, see the California Travel Planning Guide.
+To find the things you should plan ahead for in May, see the California Travel Planning Guide.